Love it or hate it, the Disney Dining Plan gives guests the ability to focus more on their vacation and less about food costs.

 Since you already prepaid for you Dining Plan before you arrived, your #1 priority is to make the most out of it.
 And please don’t be cheap either.

-Since you need to make the most out of $35 I recommend that you order the most expensive things on the menu.
-Or better, go to some typically expensive restaurants like ‘Ohana for dinner, Boma’s Dinner Buffet, Cinderella’s Happily Every After Dinner at 1900 Park Fare, and Akershus Royal Banquet Hall.
+Since you need to make the most out of $65 I recommend that you order the most expensive things on the menu.
+Or better, go to some typically expensive restaurants like ‘Ohana for dinner, Boma’s Dinner Buffet, and Akershus Royal Banquet Hall.

 Whatever you do, don’t use your snack credits on bottled water.
 You can easily get free iced water from all quick service locations.
 I recommend you use your snack credit on something delicious and pricey like a Dole Whip Float.

-6. When in doubt, use table service for a buffet, especially something like ‘Ohana, Biergarten, or 1900 Park Fare.
+6. When in doubt, use table service for a buffet or family-style restaurant.

 7. Use your table service meal credit at a character dinner.

-Character dinners are generally the most expensive, than most other meals, including character breakfasts.
-One of the best is places to use your credit is Chef Mickey’s where an average meal costs around $43-45 a person.
+Character dinners are generally more expensive than other meals, including character breakfasts.
+One of the best is places to use your credit is Chef Mickey’s where an average meal costs around $51 per adult and $33 per child.

 9. Never use the meal plan when dining at Signature Dining restaurants.